Skip to additional navigation Skip to content

 Geography / key features

-Tollerton lies within the Borough of Rushcliffe in the county of Nottinghamshire.
+1.2.1 Tollerton lies within the Borough of Rushcliffe in the county of Nottinghamshire.
 The Parish lies approximately 4 miles south of the city of Nottingham, offering great accessibility to the city region.
 Tollerton grew in popularity thanks to the creation of Nottingham Airport (1930-present).
 It became more developed during the 1940’s.
-Tollerton Hall, located to the north of the village off Tollerton Lane, dates
+Tollerton Hall, located to the north of the village off Tollerton Lane, dates back to 1792.
+It has had several different uses since then including educational use as St Hugh’s College but is now a private residence.

-The neighbourhood plan area follows the same boundary as Tollerton Parish.
+1.2.2 The neighbourhood plan area follows the same boundary as Tollerton Parish.
 It comprises the historic core of Tollerton, along Tollerton Lane, dwellings on Cotgrave Lane, park homes at Tollerton Park and the largest area of housing, which centres on Burnside Grove and contains the majority of the area’s amenities.
 Nottingham City Airport is located within the north of the parish.

 Census data

-Tollerton falls within Rushcliffe, the population of which has increased by 7.1% from 111,100 since the last Census (2011) to 119,000 (2021), which is higher than the overall increase for England (6.6%).
+1.2.3 Tollerton falls within Rushcliffe, the population of which has increased by 7.1% from 111,100 since the last Census (2011) to 119,000 (2021), which is higher than the overall increase for England (6.6%).
 The population of Tollerton at the last Census (2011) was 1,883 with 944 males (50.1%) and 939 females (49.9%).
 Approximately 17% of the population was between the ages of 0 and 15, 56% between the ages of 16 and 64, and 27% aged 65 or older.
-The population of Tollerton’s built up area has increased since the
+The population of Tollerton’s built up area has increased since the last census (2011) from 1,544 to 1,634 in 2021 with 830 females (50.8%) and 804 males (49.2%).

 Links to Rushcliffe Local Plan

-Tollerton is located within the Green Belt with the exception of the allocated site known as Gamston Fields to the north of the parish, which was removed from the Green Belt when the Local Plan Part One was adopted in 2014.
-This is the site of the existing Nottingham City Airport.
-Gamston Fields is an allocation for 4000 new houses and new employment space.
-This site was allocated by the Rushcliffe Local Plan and an outline application for development of part of the site has been submitted but not yet decided.
+1.2.5 The Sustainable Urban Extension is an allocation for 4000 new houses and new employment space.
+This site was allocated by the Rushcliffe Local Plan and outline applications for development of parts of the site have been submitted but not yet decided.
 Policies within the TNP seek to influence the development of the site as it comes forward.

 Preparation of the Tollerton Neighbourhood Plan

-The TNP and its policies have been shaped by input and feedback from the local community through a series of consultation processes in addition to work completed in Tollerton in 2016 to create the Tollerton Parish Community Plan.
+1.2.6 The and its policies have been shaped by input and feedback from the local community through a series of consultation processes in addition to work completed in Tollerton in 2016 to create the Tollerton Parish Community Plan.
 The vision and objectives within the Parish Plan have formed the basis of the vision and objectives for the TNP.
 The process began in spring of 2016.
 Firstly, the parish council established whether a neighbourhood plan was wanted by Tollerton residents.
 97% of people who attended this consultation were in favour of creating one.

-The second stage took place throughout the summer and autumn of 2016.
+1.2.7 The second stage took place throughout the summer and autumn of 2016.
 This involved designating the area that the plan would encompass.
 An application was sent to Rushcliffe Borough Council for all of Tollerton parish to be included in the neighbourhood plan area.
 This application was approved.

 Airport looking north towards Tollerton Park and the City